Short definition

 Which one do Fortune 500 brands use?

-Can a dashboard replace listening?
+Can a dashboard replace social listening?

-How Epical operates it
+How Epical runs both